Santiago Colombatto: Club career

 Colombatto arrived to Buenos Aires from his native Córdoba at age 10.
 In the Argentine capital, he played for River Plate and Racing Club before moving to Italian club Cagliari on a 3 1/2-year contract in December 2015.
 He made his Serie B debut on 13 February 2016 against Latina Calcio.
 He started in the first eleven and was replaced after 49 minutes by Davide Di Gennaro.

 In July 2016 he was loaned to Pisa, but on 31 August 2016 he moved to Trapani on loan before the start of the season.
 On 7 August 2017 Colombatto joined Perugia on a temporary deal.
 On 16 August 2018, Colombatto joined on Serie B side Hellas Verona on loan with an option to buy.

 On 31 August 2019, Colombatto joined Belgian club Sint-Truiden.
 On 8 Jan 2021, Colombatto joined Mexican side Club León.

 On 2 August 2022, Colombatto was loaned by Famalicão in Portugal.
+On 25 August 2023, he moved to Real Oviedo of the Spanish Segunda División also on a one-year loan deal.